 Start to Finish: 4 hours

-Smoking meat gives food flavor and also helps preserve it.
-However, in the case of chicken breasts, the primary benefit is for seasoning, as the meat is most frequently eaten soon after it is finished.
-While bone-in chicken breasts have more flavor during the slow cooking process of hot smoking, boneless chicken breasts can work well too.
-The trick to keeping smoked chicken breasts moist is to not overcook them and to keep the skin on, as it bastes the chicken during smoking.
+Smoking meat gives it flavor and also helps preserve it.
+Bone-in chicken breasts develop deeper flavor during the slow process of hot smoking, but boneless chicken breasts also work.
+Keeping the skin on helps the breasts stay juicy, as it bastes the chicken during smoking.
 This recipe is adapted from one by The Black Peppercorn.

 - 1/2 cup dark maple syrup

 - 1 1/2 cups applewood chips

 Place the chicken breasts, spices, salt, sugar and half of the vegetable oil in a large mixing bowl and combine, evenly coating the chicken.
 Let rest for 1 hour in the refrigerator, covered, to let the seasonings penetrate.

 Turn on your smoker and heat it to 250 degrees Fahrenheit.
 Add the wood chips to the smoker when hot, and let sit for 10 minutes.

 Blend the maple syrup and remaining teaspoon of vegetable oil in a small bowl.
 Place the seasoned chicken breasts on the grill.
 Brush the breasts with the maple syrup mix and close the lid.